 General guidelines for exercise throughout your pregnancy

-Check with your healthcare provider before you begin Prenatal Yoga classes.
+Check with your healthcare provider before you begin classes.

 Eat low G.I. foods and regular small meals – Your blood sugar levels can fluctuate rapidly during pregnancy.
-Eat food high in carbohydrates (whole grains, pulses, potatoes etc) one or two hours before your Prenatal Yoga class.
-Carry juice with you to your Prenatal Yoga class, to drink if you feel faint or dizzy.
+Eat food high in carbohydrates (whole grains, pulses, potatoes etc) one or two hours before your class.
+Carry juice with you to your class, to drink if you feel faint or dizzy.
 If this occurs, slow down or stop exercising.